ykm7/mini-farm-tracker/README.md

 ### Cron style aggregation/s

-Considersations.
+Considerations.

-Purpose of this is to take the conjob style aggregation requests which will be run periodically to "group" data pull; ie, sum daily rainfall.
+The purpose of this is to take the conjob-style aggregation requests, which will be run periodically to "group" data pull, ie, sum daily rainfall.

 Overall, highly overengineered for the traffic we have, however want to experiment and play with concurrent behaviour Ideal outcomes would be flat resource usage across App Platform and Mongo.
-(Again, excessive as App Platform current average 3-4% at current tier.)
+(Again, excessive as App Platform's current average 3-4% at current tier.)
 Avoid spikes.

-1. Cron job periodically trigger (hourly, day, weekly etc) for all the aggregated tasks for that time period.
+1. Cron job periodically triggers (hourly, day, weekly etc) for all the aggregated tasks for that time period.
     * `github.com/robfig/cron/v3` used to achieve this.

-2. Tasks are assigned a consistent key which will be paired with redis to lock the aggregation to only be performed by a single application (purpose is to sync between the num of applications)
+2. Tasks are assigned a consistent key which will be paired with redis to lock the aggregation to only be performed by a single application (the purpose is to sync between the number of applications)
     * Achieved this - log seen:

       `2025/02/16 16:00:01 Unable to acquire lock for key RainfallHourly-DAILY-%Y-%m-%d, already claimed (this is expected for multiple applications)`